circuits/udns/README.rst

-udns is an authoritative, caching DNS server for development and small deployments written in `Python`_ using the `circuits`_ Application Framework and the `dnslib`_ DNS library. udns can be run standalone, via `Docker`_ or using the `fig`_ tool. udns is designed to be small, lightweight, fast and flexible. udns fully supports forwarding, caching as well as honoring TTL(s). udns will also read your ``/etc/hosts`` file at startup and use this to populate an internal hosts cache so that entries in your local ``/etc/hosts`` file are fully resolvable with tools such as ``host``, ``dig`` and resolver client libraries.
+udns is an authoritative, caching DNS server for development and small deployments written in `Python`_ using the `circuits`_ Application Framework and the `dnslib`_ DNS library. udns can be run standalone, via `Docker`_ or using the `Docker Compose`_ tool. udns is designed to be small, lightweight, fast and flexible. udns fully supports forwarding, caching as well as honoring TTL(s). udns will also read your ``/etc/hosts`` file at startup and use this to populate an internal hosts cache so that entries in your local ``/etc/hosts`` file are fully resolvable with tools such as ``host``, ``dig`` and resolver client libraries.

 Installation and Usage